 Yesterday I saw a chart of S&P 500 with a simple indicator that attempted to time the next top.
 The person who posted it in social media was quite excited.
 But can charts with simple indicators forecast market tops?

-In my opinion, most indicators of this sort no longer work well because market conditions have changed.
-Specifically, a prolonged period of very low volatility has impacted the ability of many indicators to forecast top.
+In my opinion, most indicators no longer work well because market conditions have changed.
+Specifically, a prolonged period of very low volatility has impacted the ability of many indicators to forecast tops.

 What price action cannot tell you

 (1) Price action cannot tell you if a market is being manipulated

 This is extremely hard to figure out from price data only.
 Analyzing transactions at the tick level is required and this is specialized analysis that only few people know how to perform.

 (2) Price action cannot say much about future returns

 A model of price action is required to forecast future returns based on the assumption that market conditions will remain the same.
 This was the wrong assumption of several indicators that predicted a major top in 2015.